What is Metadata?

 How it’s Used

-Now that you what is metadata, you can see how it is used.
 Metadata fulfills multiple functions.
 Cataloging the data is important as it informs users of its quality, completeness, provenance, and authoritativeness.
-Images can have associated metadata, including digital signatures, creation dates, geographic locations, size and color depth.
+Images can have associated metadata, including digital signatures, creation dates, geographic locations, size, and color depth.
 Exchangeable Image File (EXIF) data is a standards-based metadata embedded within the image file.

 Modern web-based applications use application programming interfaces (APIs) to access third-party tools and pass data using metadata-rich datatypes such as JSON and XML.
-Traditional applications passed data between them, but it was not self-describing, and you could not interrogate them to learn what data they were expecting as you can with a modern web service.
-As applications become more componentized to be more easily used to build new apps, their numbers will grow, increasing their need to self-document their function and data needs.
+Traditional applications passed data between them, but it was not self-describing, and you could not interrogate them to learn what data they were expecting, as you can with a modern web service.
+As applications become more modular for easier app development, their numbers will increase, necessitating better self-documentation of their functions and data requirements.

 Benefits of Metadata